plone/training/dexterity_2.rst

 Add a browserlayer
 ------------------

-A browserlayer is another such marker-interface.
+A browserlayer is another such marker interface.
 Browserlayers allow us to easily enable and disable views and other site functionality based on installed add-ons and themes.

 Since we want the features we write only to be available when ploneconf.site actually is installed we can bind them to a browserlayer.